 5. How can you determine the significance of the relationship between the predictor variable and the response variable in a regression model?

-Answer: In order to assess the importance of the connection between the predictor variable and the response variable in a regression model, various methods can be employed.
+Answer: Various methods are available to assess the importance of the connection between the predictor variable and the response variable in a regression model.
 These include calculating the correlation coefficient, conducting hypothesis testing, evaluating the coefficient of determination, and examining the confidence interval of the regression coefficient.
-These techniques are useful for determining both the strength and statistical significance of the relationship between the predictor and response variables.
+These techniques help determine both the strength and statistical significance of the relationship between the predictor and response variables.